-Sming RP2040 Architecture
+Sming Raspberry Pi Pico Architecture

-Testing so far has been limited to the Rasperry Pi Pico, but there are lots of other boards available.
-Configure this using the PICO_BOARD setting.
-The default is pico.
-You can find the full list here.
+Testing has been limited to the Rasperry Pi Pico development boards, but there are lots of others available.

 Special mention to the arduino-pico project https://github.com/earlephilhower/arduino-pico.
 Lots of helpful stuff in there!